toolbear/soon/README.md

-<h1 title="Soon — the task timer that loves developers">🔜 — the task timer that 💙s developers</h1>
+<h1 title="soon">🔜</h1>

-Soon is a task timer that optimizes your development time for:
+Soon is the task timer that 💙s developers and optimizes your time for

 * shipping meaningful work
 * peak performance and recovery